1 Key Advisory Service That 95%* Of Accounting Professionals Are Not Providing

 Cloud Process Creator

-I craft processes and automation for future thinking accounting professionals who believe in the mightiness of online technology.
+I craft processes and automation for future-thinking accounting professionals who believe in the mightiness of online technology.

 I want every accounting professional to love running a cloud-based business as much as I do.

-Embracing the cloud requires effective best practices, consistent communication and efficient processes, systems and workflows, which is why have dozens of pre-built templates to take the pain of creating optimization in your firm off your plate.
+Embracing the cloud requires effective best practices, consistent communication, and efficient processes, systems, and workflows.
+That's why we have dozens of pre-built templates to take the pain out of creating optimization in your firm.

-Certified or partnered in over a dozen cloud applications, I’m also a proud member of the Intuit International Trainer Writer Network and the FreshBooks Partner Council.
+Certified or partnered in over a dozen cloud applications, Alumni Intuit International Trainer Writer Network and the FreshBooks Partner Council.

 I am a runner, water/snow skier and live-music fan.

-I’m always wondering what you would do more of - outside of work - if processes, automation & apps gave you your life back!?
+I’m always wondering what you would do more of—outside of work—if processes, automation, and apps gave you your life back.

 https://calmwaters.ca/